billiamchoi/dkbmc_springboot_blog/README.md

 ### Creating an Executable jar File

-Use the following command to delete the contenexcutat of the build directory.
+Use the following command to delete the content of the build directory.

 ```
 > gradlew clean